BCM-Neurosurgery/data-net-source/README.md

 upload process and return back the success or failure metadata for each file.

 # The Config File
-The config file is responsible for specifiying everything about a parsser, and should be the only thing that needs to be customized for each deployment.
+The config file is responsible for specifying everything about a parser, and should be the only thing that needs to be customized for each deployment.

 Config file is broken down into sections as follows